Useful Tips for Speedy Health Insurance Claim Settlements

 Investing your hard-earned money into a health insurance policy so that you protect yourself and your family from any financial burden in case of medical emergencies is the most prudent course of action.
 A health insurance policy is a must for every individual in this modern day life because of the rising incidence of illnesses and the corresponding rising trend of medical costs.
 In such a scenario, you should insure yourself with a sufficient amount so that the claim does not burn a hole in your pocket.

 Even after availing optimum health insurance coverage, we still fear the claim scenario almost always expecting one or more hassles at the time of settlement.
-Our fears are reasonably justified because the claim settlement process, unless otherwise known, can be a cause of concern.
+Our fears are reasonably justified because the health insurance claim settlement process, unless otherwise known, can be a cause of concern.
 Therefore, simply buying a health plan is not enough; you need to also know the claim settlement process of your policy to avoid future hassles.
 So, let us take a look:

 Types of Claim Settlements:

 There are two ways in which your claim can be settled namely -

-Cashless – This is by far the easiest settlement process.
-Under the process, if the policyholder gets admitted in a network hospital referred technically as the Preferred Provider Network (PPN), all expenses are directly settled by the insurance company through Third-Party Administrators (TPAs) who act as an intermediary between the hospital and the insurance company.
+- Cashless - This is by far the easiest settlement process.
+Under the process, if the policyholder gets admitted in a network hospital referred technically as the Preferred Provider Network (PPN), all expenses are directly settled by the insurance company through Third-Party Administrators (TPA) who act as an intermediary between the hospital and the insurance company.

 - Reimbursement - Under this process, the policyholder needs to foot the hospital bills and then claim for reimbursements from the insurer by providing the required documents.